From BR Bullpen

 Biographical Information

-Bob would spend three more seasons (1959-1961) in baseball, all in the minors, ending his 10-year career with a 91-78 record and a 3.70 ERA while appearing in 276 games and pitching 1,415 innings.
-After baseball, Wiesler was employed with the Anheuser-Busch Brewery in St. Louis and as of last notice is retired in Florissant, MO.
+Bob spent three more seasons in baseball (1959-1961), all in the minors, ending his 10-year career with a 91-78 record and a 3.70 ERA while appearing in 276 games and pitching 1,415 innings.
+After baseball, Wiesler was employed with the Anheuser-Busch Brewery in St. Louis and retired in Florissant, MO where he died in 2014 a few days shy of his 84th birthday.